jr254-a/Data-Analytics-Portfolio/README.md

 ## Files in This Repository
 - `superstore_analysis.ipynb`: Jupyter Notebook containing the full analysis, including data cleaning, exploration, and visualizations.
-- `superstore_sales.xls`: Dataset used in the analysis.
+- `superstore_sales.csv`: Dataset used in the analysis.

 ## Projects
 1. **[Superstore Sales Analysis](#)**